 The device was a modified PC serial mouse designed to be attached to a joystick port supplied with a driver to map the XMOUSE.
 YMOUSE, BUTTON commands as well as demonstration programs and instructions to patch Flash!.

 In BASIC the mouse drove the keyboard input 6,7,8,9 with 0 and 1 for the two buttons which meant in theory that it could be used with games and programs that used Sam/Sinclair Interface 2 mappings but in practice the inputs and rate was incompatible with the gameplay.

-This along with the poor quality of the demonstartion programs and reports that it was unresponsive did not help it’s sales.
+This along with the sale price of £39.99, poor quality of the demonstration programs and reports that it was unresponsive did not help it’s sales.

 Hardly any software was compatible or written to support the Joy Mouse's joystick operation and once the SamCo interface was released complete with an off-the-shelf Contrivor Atari ST/Amiga mouse it vanished from view.

 Congratulations!
 You now own probably the most versatile mouse currently available on any home computer.
 This is because our mouse plugs into the JOYSTICK port of your SAM Coupe, thus making it instantly compatible with any existing software that currently uses the joystick or which lets the user re-define the control keys.

 The mouse overlays the keyboard in the same way as joystick 1 (i.e. left,right,up,down on 6,7,8,9, left button as key 0 and the right button on key 1).
 This makes it compatible with most Spectrum games, Coupe games and also the MIDI sequencer and FLASH (under the joystick option) As FLASH! was written specifically for a Joystick, the action inside FLASH is slightly different to normal, but if you break into the program at the 'Backup?' prompt and then enter these pokes, then backup FLASH, the response improves.
 The pokes are: